Mechanical-Advantage/ZumoTraining/06-FollowingOrders/README.md

 * The data in the protocol is encoded using binary.
 If you are unfamiliar with binary and want an introduction, we suggest watching [this video](https://www.youtube.com/watch?v=ku4KOFQ-bB4).
 The data from the remote is constructed of 4 bytes with 8 bits each.

-* The template makes use of several switch statements and enumerations.
+* The template makes use of several switch statements and enumerations (enums).
 If you are unfamiliar with either of these concepts, you should read through these tutorials on [switch statements](https://www.tutorialspoint.com/cprogramming/switch_statement_in_c.htm) and/or [enumerations](https://www.programiz.com/c-programming/c-enumeration).

 ## Challenge